Edmund Butcher: Works

 Besides these, Butcher contributed to the Protestant Dissenters Magazine, 1794-9 (see especially volume i. pp 120, 204, 246, 330, 373, 417, 460, for poetical pieces), and edited the later volumes.

 Legacy

 A tablet to his memory was placed in the Old Meeting House, Sidmouth.
 One who knew him describes him as "a most lovable man in all respects".
 Butcher is known among topographers by his account of Sidmouth, and among poets by a few hymns of great merit.
 His hymn From north and south, from east to west won the warm commendation of Anna Barbauld.

 Family

-He married, 6 July 1790, Elzabeth, eldest daughter of John Lawrence, a Shropshire landowner, and widow of Samuel Lowe; she died at Bath 25 November 1831.
+He married, 6 July 1790, Elizabeth, eldest daughter of John Lawrence, a Shropshire landowner, and widow of Samuel Lowe; she died at Bath 25 November 1831.
 They had a son, Edmund, and a daughter, Emma.

 Personal papers

 Records of the Butcher family, their predecessors and descendants are held at Bristol Archives (Ref.
 32955) (online catalogue).